-If the appeal was not lodged and/or the security deposit for appeal not paid within the dead line specified in Art.
-3.4.2.2.2 and 3.4.2.4, the appeal will be declared inadmissible without hearing.
+If the appeal was not lodged in accordance with the relevant procedures set up by the Regulations and/or the security deposit for appeal not paid within the dead line specified in Art.
+3.4.2.2.2 and 3.4.2.4.
+The FIM Appeal bodies are entitled to declare inadmissible the appeal without hearing.